Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 Gold’s spot price is traded 24 hours a day but does not trade on weekends the way foreign or digital currencies do.
-Trading gold in the international marketplace happens on exchanges in New York, Chicago, Hong Kong & mainland China, Zurich, London.
+Trading gold in the international marketplace happens on exchanges in New York, Chicago, Hong Kong & mainland China, Zurich, and London.

 The Most Important Gold Spot Price Exchanges

-Of all markets determining the gold spot price across the world, the COMEX exchange in the United States as well as markets in China are the most influential.
+Of all markets determining the gold spot price across the world, the COMEX exchange in the United States, as well as markets in China, are the most influential.
 COMEX is by far the most influential futures trading market and therefore influences gold’s spot price the most.

-In Asia, its China’s Shanghai Gold Exchange is the most important trading market.
+In Asia, China’s Shanghai Gold Exchange is the most important trading market.
 The difference with the SGE is that its pricing is focused on the price of actual gold bullion, not a futures contract.
 It’s growing aggressively year over year as it has been for a long time now.

 Trading 100 Ounces

 When an individual investor wants to walk into a jewelry store, bank, or depository to buy gold, they’re likely thinking of buying in grams or ounces.
 If you're wondering, the gold price per gram is simply the per-ounce spot price divided by 28.3 (at the time of writing, that's about $60.56).
 They’re not likely to buy hundreds of ounces at a time of course, but public markets like COMEX and others do.
 Futures contracts are traded in increments of 100 ounces, and the key thing to note about that is that roughly nine out of 10 futures contracts on the COMEX don’t require physical gold at all.